 Designed for students who already have a bachelor’s degree, USF’s Accelerated Second Degree major offers a nursing degree through a four-semester/16-month program.
 For those who have the right balance of intellectual ability, time management skills and emotional fortitude, the Accelerated Second Degree can be the ideal entry into practice.

-The Accelerated Second Bachelor's Degree Sequence (SBN) is designed for students who have a baccalaureate degree in another field and wish to pursue a bachelor’s degree in nursing.
+The Accelerated Second Bachelor's Degree is designed for students who have a baccalaureate degree in another field and wish to pursue a Bachelor of Science in Nursing.
 This is a full-time limited-access program, as mandated by the state, and is structured sequentially.
 Admission is competitive.